Need an easy healthy snack? Mix up this Honey Peanut Butter Dip and pair it with sliced apples for the perfect after

 If you find the dip becomes too stiff after refrigeration, just pop it in the microwave for 15-20 seconds!

 Have you tried ceramic knives, and if so, do you have a favorite brand?
 Do you have a kitchen hack that has changed your prep work at home?
-If so, we’d love to hear about it in the comments, and as always, you can subscribe by submitting your email in order to get recipe and DIY ideas delivered to your inbox, as well as a great freebie.
+If so, we’d love to hear about it in the comments, and as always, you can subscribe by submitting your email in order to get recipes delivered to your inbox, as well as a great freebie.

 May your spring be filled with wonder, warmth, and so much love!
 If it’s a busy time for you too, I understand and empathize!
 Hang in there, and try to focus on all the good things happening!